exakat/exakat-docs/Reference/Rules/Functions/NullableWithoutCheck.rst

 Nullable Without Check
 ++++++++++++++++++++++

-  Nullable typehinted argument should be checked before usage.
+  Nullable typed argument or properties should be checked before usage.
+When they are null, they probably won't behave like the other type, and lead to an `error <https://www.php.net/error>`_.

 .. code-block:: php